zinon/covid_predictions/README.md

 Rates are reported in percentage.

-## Demystification of the Media Death Rates
+## Demystification of the Death Rates reported by Mass Media

 ### Re-evaluated Death Rate
 - Consider the smallest x-fold lower risk of COVID-19 death: 36